 Oyj3+ membersNot mandatory, but may be appointed

-What Conditions do Board Members Need to Meet?
+What Conditions Do Board Members Need to Meet?

 For both Oy and Oyj, board members must be of legal age and not bankrupt.
 They must not have restricted legal capacity.
 At least one board member (and one deputy member for Oy) must reside within the EEA, unless an exemption is given by the Finnish Patent and Registration Office.